desguerra/professional-portfolio-example/README.md

 ## Description

 This project is a challenge made from scratch.
-This challenge involved creating a **sample portfolio website** to showcase our work and skill so far.
+This challenge involved creating a **sample portfolio website** to showcase our work and skills so far.
 This project:

 * showcases samples of work
 * presents the developer's name, an avatar, links to sections about them, their work, and how to contact them